 Individual Goals.
 Individual goals for each named executive officer are derived from the corporate goals that relate to his or her functional area, except for our CEO, who has no individual goals apart from the corporate goals.

-Our CEO establishes the individual goals for 2020 with each other named executive officer described below based on the relevant corporate goals and key functional area priorities for the year.
+Our CEO establishes the individual goals for 2021 with each other named executive officer described below based on the relevant corporate goals and key functional area priorities for the year.

-- Mr. Cragg's goals included human resources and facilities-related objectives. - · Mr. Jaw's goals included corporate development objectives and achieving financial management objectives. - · Dr. Malik's goals included advancement of research and development candidates and clinical trial milestone achievements. - Mr. Schlossberg's goals included legal affairs and corporate secretarial-related objectives.
+- Mr. Callos's goals included commercial readiness-related objectives. - Mr. Jaw's goals included corporate development objectives and achieving financial management objectives. - Dr. Malik's goals included advancement of research and development candidates and clinical trial milestone achievements. - Mr. Schlossberg's goals included legal affairs and corporate secretarial-related objectives.

-Target bonus levels for 2020 performance for each of the named executive officers expressed as a percentage of base salary, and the relative weightings of individual goals and corporate goals, were as follows:
+Target bonus levels for 2021 performance for each of the named executive officers expressed as a percentage of base salary, and the relative weightings of individual goals and corporate goals, were as follows:

 Named Executive Officer Target Bonus % of Salary Corporate Goal Weighting Individual Goal Weighting

 Robert I. Blum 60% 100% 0%

-David W. Cragg 40% 75% 25%
+Andrew M. Callos 40% 75% 25%

 Ching W. Jaw 40% 75% 25%

 Fady I. Malik, M.D., Ph.D.
 40% 75% 25%

 Mark A. Schlossberg, Esq.
 40% 75% 25%

-The 2020 target bonus levels were at the median level for similar executive positions as compared to the Peer Company data for 2020 and are unchanged from target bonus levels in 2019.
+The 2021 target bonus levels were at the median level for similar executive positions as compared to data from our Peer Companies for 2021 and are unchanged from target bonus levels in 2020, other than for Mr. Callos, who first commenced in employment with us in 2021.